Congratulations on your admittance to SUNY Oswego! We hope the following links and information will help you finalize plans to join our community!

 Activate your Laker NetID (to access email and other online services www.oswego.edu/email)

 Attend orientation and confirm your classes

 - Note: official college transcripts are required for transfer of credit and are recommended to be sent to Oswego before Orientation

 We strongly encourage you to visit our campus and meet our students, faculty and staff.
-We have various campus visit options available, including student-guided tours accompanied by individual appointments or group information sessions.
-A virtual tour is also available.
+We have various campus visit options available, including student-guided tours accompanied by individual appointments, group information sessions and our Admitted Student Days.
 We look forward to hosting you!

 Admission and Housing Deposit

 To reserve a place among our incoming class, you must complete the admissions deposit process.
 You can submit the deposit either online (preferred) or via mail.
 The admissions enrollment form which was enclosed within your acceptance packet will provide your User ID and Password needed for the online process.
 To submit the deposit through the mail, simply return the Admissions Enrollment Form with your deposit in the envelope provided to our Student Accounts office.

 To indicate your intent to enroll at SUNY Oswego, you must submit a deposit by May 1 or the date indicated in your acceptance letter (whichever is later).
 Unless instructed otherwise, if you plan to live on campus, your deposit is $200; if you do not intend to live on campus, your deposit is $100.
 Additional information concerning billing can be found through Student Accounts and our housing policy online here.

 Your SUNY Oswego email account is the official communication method of the college.
 Most of our communications with you will be through this account such as housing and orientation.
 Please check your SUNY Oswego email on a frequent and consistent basis after you pay your admissions deposit.